kempniu/kodivc/README.md

 ### Using PPA ###

-__NOTE:__ This installation method is only available for KodiBuntu Helix, XBMCbuntu Gotham and Ubuntu versions 14.04 (Trusty Tahr) and newer.
+__NOTE:__ This installation method is only available for KodiBuntu, XBMCbuntu Gotham and Ubuntu versions 14.04 (Trusty Tahr) and newer.

 You can install the latest version of _kodivc_ by accessing your Kodi box: